olabolola/olabolola.github.io/installnode.md

 nvm install 12
 ```

-and select which node version you want to use with
+### Step 3: select which node version you want to use with

 ```bash
 nvm use 12